cbroccoli/gcp_deployment_manager_ansible_core/README.md

-# Deploy Ansilbe Core using GCP Deployment Manager
+# Deploy Ansible Core using GCP Deployment Manager
 Auto configure an Ansible Core host in GCP on Ubuntu 18.04LTE.

 Still a work in progress.
 Most of the code should work.
 Still letf is: